lardawge/carrierwave_backgrounder/README.md

 ## Installation

-These instructions assume you have previously set up [CarrierWave](https://github.com/jnicklas/carrierwave) and [DelayedJob](https://github.com/collectiveidea/delayed_job)
+These instructions assume you have previously set up [CarrierWave](https://github.com/jnicklas/carrierwave) and [DelayedJob](https://github.com/collectiveidea/delayed_job) or Resque

 In Rails, add the following your Gemfile: